Skip to content

 • Verify appsettings.json is copied to output.
 Check that the file’s Build Action is “Content” and Copy to Output Directory is “Copy if newer.”

-• Check Windows Event Log.
+• Check Windows Event Log for request cancellations.
 Application errors that crash the process appear in Event Viewer > Application.
 Filter by source “ASP.NET Core.”

 • Test with dotnet run in the deployment directory.
 This reveals startup errors that IIS might swallow.